+Recognition and Measurement of Financial Assets and Financial Liabilities.
 On January 5, 2016, the FASB issued ASU 2016-01 ("ASU 2016-01"), Recognition and Measurement of Financial Assets and Financial Liabilities, which amends certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
-This amendment requires all equity investments to be measured at fair value, with changes in the fair value recognized through net income (other than those accounted for under the equity method of accounting or those that result in consolidation of the investee).
+The most significant impact on the Group's consolidated financial statements relates to the recognition and measurement of equity investments at fair value, with changes in the fair value recognized through net income (other than those accounted for under the equity method of accounting or those that result in consolidation of the investee).
 This standard will be effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The Group is currently evaluating the impact of adopting this standard on its consolidated financial statements.
+The Group will adopt ASU 2016-01 effective January 1, 2018.
+Due to the lack of readily determinable fair values of its investments in equity securities, the Group has elected to use the measurement alternative defined as cost, less impairments, adjusted by observable price changes.
+The Group anticipates that the adoption of ASU 2016-01 will increase the volatility of its other income (expense), net, as a result of the remeasurement of its equity securities upon the occurrence of observable price changes and impairments.

+Leases.
 On February 25, 2016, the FASB issued ASU No. 2016-02 ("ASU 2016-02"), Leases.
 ASU 2016-02 specifies the accounting for leases.
 For operating leases, ASU 2016-02 requires a lessee to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in its balance sheet.
-The standard also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term, on a generally straight-line basis.
+The standard also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term, generally on a straight-line basis.
 In addition, this standard requires both lessees and lessors to disclose certain key information about lease transactions.
 ASU 2016-02 is effective for publicly-traded companies for annual reporting periods, and interim periods within those years, beginning after December 15, 2018.
 Early adoption is permitted.
 The Group is currently evaluating the impact of adopting this standard on its consolidated financial statements.